 A vehicle history report provides just some of the important information about a used car, but it doesn’t provide the complete picture.
 Running a VIN check will complement the vehicle history report and provide all the important information about a used car to help shoppers make an informed purchase decision.

 How do you do a VIN check?
-Most vehicle listings include a car’s vehicle identification number (VIN), or if you are looking at a vehicle it can be found on the windshield.
+Most vehicle listings include a car’s vehicle identification number (VIN), or if you are looking at a vehicle it can be found on the dash under the windshield (usually near the driver’s side front roof pillar).
 There are many VIN checks to choose from, but the VIN Report from iSeeCars is the most comprehensive.
 It provides an important pre-purchase analysis with information including:

 - Price Analysis: Compares the seller’s price of the vehicle to its estimated market value to help you understand if the vehicle is a good deal.
 It also shows a graph of similar vehicles currently for sale, which can be used as leverage to get the dealer to lower the price.